-Inspect the earmold (dome or cShell) and tube for earwax and moisture deposits.
+Inspect the earmold (dome or SlimTip) and tube for earwax and moisture deposits.
 Clean the surfaces with a lint-free cloth.
 Never use cleaning agents such as household detergents, soap, etc. for cleaning your hearing aid.
-It is not recommended to rinse these parts with water, risk for lodging in the tube.
 If you need to clean your hearing aid intensively, ask your hearing care professional for advice and information on filters or drying capsules.